Structured Data, like any other markup language, is important to the presentation of your content, in particular, your products and other information.

 Marking up your site, search results, and your content is the best way to enhance your SEO using structured data.
 It is nothing short of essential to stay competitive and to rank higher.

-One of the main places that structured data markup is used on pages that display product or service information.
-Schema.org allows you to manipulate the code to markup certain information.
+Schema.org (and its associated WordPress plugin) allows you to manipulate the code to markup certain information.
 In essence, this information is highlighted by the search engine and allows it to better match search queries with your business.

-Businesses can use structured data markups to highlight information for rich snippets to improve search ranking, but also to focus search engines on what their business does.
+Businesses can use structured data to highlight information for rich snippets to improve search ranking, but also to focus search engines on what their business does.

 Title markups tell Google specific information so that it can match it with relevant search entries.
 This type of data can be things like location data, dates and times, and other information.